Citizen Science Activity

 Teacher Notes:

-• Our Scientific Method Unit is currently 50% OFF!
+• My Scientific Method Unit is currently 50% OFF!

 • While there are numerous websites that can be used to contribute to citizen science, we’ve included one that we think is the most student-friendly.
 You could easily add more website choices but use this same write-up.